seek-oss/skuba/template/express-rest-api/README.md

 This project is deployed as a containerised application with [Gantry].
-A typical resource API instance does not require more than 1 vCPU, so we eskew clustering configurations in favour of a single Node.js process per container.
+A typical resource API instance does not require more than 1 vCPU, so we eschew clustering configurations in favour of a single Node.js process per container.
 Under load, we autoscale horizontally in terms of container count up to `autoScaling.maxCount`.

 Gantry configures [CodeDeploy] for a blue-green deployment approach.